deme3/ACRExtensions/README.md

 Amazon Cloud Reader extensions

+## Integrated German Dictionary

+This repo has been forked to implement a live dictionary inside the Kindle Cloud Reader, since the desktop app sucks and doesn't allow custom dictionaries.
+Every selected word will be translated from German to English via pocket.dict.cc.

+Installation explained below, along with the "Copy" original feature of this code.

 ## Browser Bookmarklet

 The Amazon Cloud Reader does not allow the user to copy text.
 And in the words of the Big Lebowski, _"this aggression will not stand, man!"_.